Is Home Insurance Tax Deductible?

 When is home insurance tax deductible?

 If you own rental properties, your home insurance premiums will also count as a business expense, helping to lower your taxable income.
-Just be sure to keep your personal and business records separate and consult a financial adviser or tax professional for trickier situations, like renting out your vacation home for part of the year.
+Keep your personal and business records separate, and consult a financial adviser or tax professional for trickier situations, such as renting out your vacation home for part of the year.

 One related change to watch starting in 2026 involves private mortgage insurance (PMI).
 Under new tax rules, PMI tied to home purchase loans will be treated as deductible mortgage interest for taxpayers who itemize.

-That means some homeowners who pay PMI and itemize their deductions may be able to deduct those premiums going forward.
+That means some homeowners who pay PMI and itemize their deductions might be able to deduct those premiums going forward.

 Keep track of all of your home expenses anyway

-While you generally can’t deduct homeowners insurance premiums, other housing-related expenses may qualify for tax breaks.
+While you generally can’t deduct homeowners insurance premiums, other housing-related expenses might qualify for tax breaks.

 In the meantime, you can offset the cost of protecting your home by shopping around for lower premiums.
 Use the tool below, powered by Bankrate, to see how much you could save on home insurance: